Aksheet10/stupid-C-test/README.md

-# stupid-C-test
+# Stupid C test

-stupid test of 29 may 2021
+Stupid C test of 29 may 2021 which was complete useless